SakibvHossain/Flutter_Docs/Flutter/5. State Management/GetX/concept_api_integration.md

 ```

 #### There is also two way to create model
-1. Simple approach: This approach pretty simple but you have to write additonal code for get, create, and update.
+1. **Simple approach**: This approach pretty simple but you have to write additonal code for get, create, and update.
 ```dart
 class Todos{
   Long id;